suncoast-devs/handbook/curriculum/fundamentals/javascript/assignments/catch-your-breath.md

 ## Adventure Mode

 - [ ] As we progress, we will be using different tools to work our brain.
 Today, head over to [HackerRank](https://www.hackerrank.com/).
 This is another tool, like [Codewars](https://www.codewars.com/) to practice our developer skills.
-As a start, head into the algorithms section, and try this one: https://www.hackerrank.com/challenges/grading/problem.
+As a start, head into the algorithms section, and try [Grading Students](https://www.hackerrank.com/challenges/grading/problem).
 - [ ] To turn this in, create a [gist](https://gist.github.com) of your code and submit link to it.

 ### Epic Mode